valtech-ch/saas-aem-module/ui.apps/src/main/content/jcr_root/apps/saas-aem-module/components/search/README.md

 2`./language` - Defines the search results language.
 It overrides the language resolved from resource context.
 2. `./searchFieldPlaceholderText` - Defines the text to be displayed as placeholder in the input field.
 It has a default value defined as i18n entry.
 3. `./resultsPerPage` - defines the number of results per page.
 It overrides the default value of 10 results per page.
 4. `./filters` - Defines list of simple search filter entries.
-The filter entries are joined with a binary 'AND' operator.
+The filter entries are joined with a logical 'AND' operator.

 #### Autocomplete